Skip to content

 This was not a branding exercise, and it was not a speculative bet on the next shiny thing.
 It was the result of years of seeing the same delivery problems, the same HubSpot limitations, and the same growing mismatch between what clients needed and what the platform could reliably support.

 By that point, we had already tested the alternatives.
-Modern open-source frameworks, headless CMS platforms, and composable infrastructure were no longer fringe options.
+Modern open-source frameworks and composable infrastructure were no longer fringe options.
 They were better fits for the performance, portability, customization, and AI use cases our clients were asking for.
 For companies evaluating HubSpot alternatives, the difference was no longer theoretical.

-Then the SaaSpocalypse validated the thesis. $800 billion in SaaS market value erased in five days (Bloomberg). $2 trillion over 12 months (Fortune).
+Then the SaaSpocalypse validated the thesis.
 Bain called it “the most significant tech sector realignment since the dot-com bubble.”
 Retool showed 35% of enterprises had already replaced at least one SaaS tool.

 What we’ve learned since leaving